auraphp/Aura.Di/docs/getting-started.md

 2. Do **all** configuration for **all** classes and services.

-3. Lock the contianer so it cannot be modified further.
+3. Lock the container so it cannot be modified further.

 4. Retrieve objects from the locked container.